Welcome to MPA Tech Orientation!

 Click here for instructions on connecting a mobile device to the wireless network.

-For information about bandwidth limits, click here.
+For information about bandwidth limits and data plans, click here.

 It is of the utmost importance that you secure your computer and the files on it.
 Unlike other corporate environments, we do not have a firewall around the campus network, and we do not manage your computer's security.
 It is your responsibility to protect your computer.